espenfl/t4me/docs/bparameters.rst

 entries in ``explicit_prefact`` with a value of `1`.
-Remember that the units of the relaxation time come out as fs, including the energy dependency (density of states or spherical band).
+Remember that the units of the relaxation time come out as fs, including the energy dependency (density of states or parabolic band).
 Depending on the model, the prefactor thus have different units.
 Also consider that the prefactor usually has a temperature and effective mass dependence.